hslam/handler/connect/README.md

 # connect
-Switch from HTTP to TCP connection using CONNECT HTTP method.
+Switch protocol from HTTP to TCP connection using CONNECT HTTP method.
 ## Get started

 ### Install